-From Port McNeill, it’s 20km south to Telegraph Cove, looking over stunning Broughton Archipelago.
+From Port McNeill, it’s 20 km south to Telegraph Cove, looking over the stunning Broughton Archipelago.

 Telegraph Cove reminds me of a theme park that switches into gear for summer.
 The boardwalk around the picture postcard cove hums with boats, hotels, restaurants and adventure outfitters.
 Lots to do, and a chance to kick back and indulge.